Skip to main content

 parametrization = Parametrization

-1. Refresh your app, and you should see the input fields there.
+1. Refresh your app in th browser, and you should see the input fields appear.

 Add the Python code to run Grasshopper